How to Spot Sneaky and Dangerous Phishing Emails

 Neither do phishers, but unlike trustworthy sources that avoid distributing your personal information, these cybercriminals simply don’t have enough of it.
 And that’s why they want to fill in the gaps by phishing information from you.

-It has grammatical and stylistic errors
+6. The Email has grammatical and stylistic errors

 Compared to professionally crafted email marketing or customer service emails, phishing attempts often skimp on details.
 Never underestimate the importance of noticing when font, formatting, or other aspects of an email appear inconsistent and poorly put together.
 More often than not, these are signs that an email is a scam.

-It contains URLs with malformed prefixes
+7. The Email contains URLs with malformed prefixes

 If you click on the address bar, you’ll see that all URLs, or web addresses, start with the same set of letters and symbols – prefixes.
 It’s usually HTTP (not secured connection) or HTTPS (secure connection), followed by a colon and two slashes (://).
 Now, phishers have even learned to use these symbols to their advantage!